Generative Adversarial Networks via a Composite Annealing of Noise and Diffusion: Related works

-{\bf Implicit regularization for GAN optimization} is obtained through the learning procedure and the data manipulation.
-An example of the former is the two time-scale update rule~\cite{Heusel17TTUR} that decreases the learning-rate of the discriminator in order to slow the convergence of the discriminator.
-The implicit regularization effect by the simultaneous update of generator and discriminator is studied in~\cite{schafer2019implicit}.
-The label noise is an implicit regularization technique in the classic deep learning~\cite{zhang2016understanding} and is also shown to be valuable in the GAN framework.
-Progressive Augmentation of GANs~\cite{Zhang19progressive_aug} perturbs the real and fake labels.
+{\bf Procedure-based GAN stabilization:} The two time-scale update rule~\cite{Heusel17TTUR} is a method of using different annealings for discriminator and generator in order to slow the convergence of the discriminator.
+The simultaneous update of the two networks was studied in~\cite{schafer2019implicit}.
+Progressive augmentation of GAN~\cite{Zhang19progressive_aug} extends the label noise~\cite{zhang2016understanding} into the GAN framework to perturb the real and fake labels.
 The one-sided label smoothing replaces the 0 and 1 target labels for the discriminator with smoothed values, like 0.9 or 0.1~\cite{Sailmans16improved,hazan2017adversarial}.

+{\bf Data-based GAN stabilization:} The proposed method can be categorized in data-based methods that manipulate only data.
+Lens-GAN~\cite{sajjadi2018tempered} introduces a filtering network that transforms the real data against the discriminator, and therefore it still depends on the networks.

+The multi-resolution training of GAN is a topic studied in, e.g., Progressive-GAN~\cite{karras2017progressive} and MSG-GAN~\cite{Karnewar20MSGGAN}, for generating high-resolution images.
+It trains a shallow network first using low-resolution images, and gradually increases both the number of network layers and the resolution of data.
+The drawback of the multi-resolution training is that it strongly limits the architecture.

+The data augmentation is another recent topic in GAN training~\cite{zhao2020differentiable,karras2020training,tran2021data} in which a multitude of data transformations, typically consist of spatial transformations (e.g., image rotation, flipping, and cropping) with color transformations (e.g., channel permutation and hue rotation) are combined and applied to both real and fake data in order to enlarge the variation of data.
+The early works~\cite{zhao2020differentiable,karras2020training} are oriented to avoid over-fitting of GANs to a small set of training examples while the recent works aim to improve the accuracy as we do.
+Also DistAug~\cite{jun2020distribution} has considered a mixture of data transformations in a contrastive training of GANs~\cite{chen2019self}.
+However, the mixture of transformations in these studies is a black-box.
+In contrast, we present a deep understanding of the noise injection and the image diffusion in GAN optimization and then propose a better use of their mutually complementary relationship.